ARM-software/psa-firmware-update-spec/rfc/state-model.rst

 Components that require a trial, but no reboot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If a component does not require a reboot to complete installation, the STAGED state is not required.
-The `install` operation will complete the installation immediately, transitioning to TRIAL if successful (see `Open issues`_ regarding the behavior on a failed installation).
+The `install` operation will complete the installation immediately, transitioning to TRIAL if successful.

 This use case also removes the REJECTED state, because the `reject` operation from TRIAL state does not require a `reboot` to complete.
 A `reject` operation from TRIAL states transitions directly to FAILED.